Edgeworth price cycle: Discussion

 It can be debated whether Edgeworth Cycles should be thought of as tacit collusion because it is a Markov Perfect equilibrium, but Maskin and Tirole write: "Thus our model can be viewed as a theory of tacit collusion." (p.
 592).

 Edgeworth cycles have been reported in gasoline markets in many countries.

+Zhang and Feng (2011) also demonstrate such price cycles in the setting of search-engine advertising auctions.

 Because the cycles tend to occur frequently, weekly average prices found in government reports will generally mask the cycling.
 Wang (2012) emphasizes the role of price commitment in facilitating price cycles: without price commitment, the dynamic game becomes one of simultaneous move and here, the cycles are no longer a Markov Perfect equilibrium but rely on, e.g., supergame arguments.

 Edgeworth cycles are distinguished from both sticky pricing and cost-based pricing.
 Sticky prices are typically found in markets with less aggressive price competition, so there are fewer or no cycles.
 Purely cost-based pricing occurs when retailers mark up from wholesale costs, so costs follow wholesale variations closely.